BiancaNCoelho/BiancaNCoelho/README.md

 ### About me

 My name is Bianca Nunes Coelho and I have a degree in Computer Engineering.
-I'm currently studying for a master's degree at UFPel as well as taking the CI Inovador residency in Microelectronics.
 I speak three languages: English, Portuguese and Japanese.
 I am very interested in working and studying.

 - 🎓 **Background** --> Computer Engineer
 - 🐰 **Interested in**  --> Microelectronics, Video Coding/Compression, Video Game Programming and AI.